Syslifters/sysreptor/docs/docs/setup/configuration.md

 ```

 ### S3 Storage
 Uploaded files and images can be stored in an S3 bucket.
 Files are stored on the filesystem in a docker volume by default.
-If data at rest encryption is configured files are encrypted (~~except images~~, images are also encrypted).
+If data at rest encryption is configured, all uploaded files (incl. images) are encrypted.

 `DEFAULT_S3_*` settings to apply to all file storages.
 It is possible to configure different settings per storage.